bblarsen-sci/bblarsen-sci.github.io/docs/code_pages/posts/240527_d3_dataWrangling.md

 ---
 layout: page
-title: Data Wrangling
+title: Data wrangling
 aside: false
 date: 2024-05-27
 keywords:
     - D3
-subtext:
+subtext: Test putting more of the code in <template> to use vue features.
-thumbnail:
+thumbnail: /code_pages/thumbnails/data_wrangling.png
 ---